 Governance as Code

-The approach applies enterprise-scale practices — infrastructure as code, automated compliance validation, and continuous monitoring — in ways accessible to organizations operating without €200K/year security teams.
+The approach applies enterprise-scale practices - infrastructure as code, automated compliance validation, continuous monitoring - in ways accessible to organizations operating without EUR 200K/year security teams.

-Common Objections
+Addressing Objections

-Infrastructure that prevents breaches and failed audits isn’t cost — it’s risk management with measurable ROI.
+Infrastructure that prevents breaches and failed audits isn't cost.
+It's risk management with measurable ROI.

 Small IT teams maintaining governance for GDPR + NIS2 + ISO 27001 manually face an uphill battle.
 Automation doesn't replace teams - it lets them focus on building instead of paperwork.